abiyasa/they-were-11-clones/raw-assets/readme.md

 ## Texture Atlas
 All buttons & logos are packed into 1 spritesheet using Paint.NET (see pdn file)

+## Bitmap font
+*  The game use free **Ubuntu** font (http://font.ubuntu.com/)
+*  To export the font into Starling's bitmap font, I use AngleCode's BMFont (http://www.angelcode.com/products/bmfont/) and load the `export-ubuntu.bmfc` file

 ## Additional images
 * 'Old Mathematics' pattern from http://subtlepatterns.com, made by [Josh Green](http://emailcoder.net/)